CStoerck/Bank-Loan-Performance-Project/README.md

 EDA was conducted to uncover trends, patterns, and key insights.
 The focus areas included:
 - **Loan Applications:** Analysis of application trends over time and across states.
 - **Funded Amount vs. Received Amount:** Assessing the bank’s liquidity and loan performance.
-- **Interest Rate and DTI:** Examining borrower financial health and risk.
+- **Loan Grade:** Examining borrower financial health and its affect on loan performance.
 - **Loan Categorization:** Segmenting loans into 'Good' and 'Bad' based on repayment status.

 #### Dashboard Components